ninichang/cartogram-web/doc/addmap/addmap.md

     $ git checkout -b add-my-map-name

+replacing `my-map-name` with the name of your map, with no spaces.

-You should never add maps or make other changes on the default `master` branch!
+**You should never add maps or make other changes on the default `master` branch!** You can confirm the branch you are currently on by running `git status`.

 From here on, you will be making use of the Add Map Wizard.
 Before you can use this wizard to initialize your new map, you must enter the Python virtual environment used by the go-cart.io website code.
 To do this, run